Historic rains cause severe flooding in Valencia

 WMO

 The World Meteorological Organization works with its Member States and National Meteorological and Hydrological Services to ensure that accurate and timely forecasts are delivered to the public, enabling a rapid response.
-The primary goal of our efforts is the preservation of lives and livelihoods, which serves as an impetus for the global initiative Early Warning for All.
+The primary goal of our efforts is the preservation of lives and livelihoods, which serves as a boost to the global initiative Early Warning for All.

 This year, several regions in Europe have faced significant flood impacts.
 In mid-September 2024, a significant area of Central Europe experienced exceptionally heavy rainfall, resulting in local and national rainfall records being broken.